The White House

-The home, which is known today as the White House, served as the first house of the community of Sisters who lived in the property, the Sisters of Charity.
+The home, which is known today as the Historic St. Joseph's House, served as the first house of the community of Sisters who lived in the property, the Sisters of Charity.

 Complete with period items and furnishings, including some original pieces preserved for nearly 200 years, the house appears today just as it would have when Mother Seton and the Sisters of Charity resided here.
 You’ll find a schoolroom set up like the one Saint Elizabeth taught in, along with other rooms where she lived, worked, and prayed.